Updated on: August 11, 2023

 - 2.🥈Private Internet Access — Great pick for stable ping and ease of use.
 Maintains stable ping across nearby and distant servers, provides fast gaming speeds, has very user-friendly apps, and offers great security while gaming.

 - 3.🥉CyberGhost VPN — Has dedicated gaming servers and great automation.
 Provides access to gaming servers that maintain faster speeds than regular servers, has very intuitive apps that allow you to automate VPN connections while gaming, and comes with great security features.

 - 4. NordVPN — Provides secure connections and reliable speeds.
 Includes a range of advanced security features and extra features like the ability to host secure gaming servers for your friends to join.

-- 5. Surfshark — Unlimited connections and affordable plans.
-Doesn’t limit the number of devices you can connect with a single account.
+- 5. Surfshark — Super affordable VPN for gaming.
+Has some of the cheapest plans on the market.
 Also has easy-to-use apps, good security features, and fast speeds on most servers.

 - Plus 5 more!